basarat/typescript-book/docs/classes-emit.md

 console.log(foo.__proto__ === Foo.prototype); // True!
 ```

 That's it.
 Now look at the following straight out of `__extends`.
-I've take the liberty to number these lines:
+I've taken the liberty to number these lines:

 ```ts
 1  function __() { this.constructor = d; }